stdombek/docs/content/en/docs/Settings/Settings_gobi_integration/settings_gobi_integration.md

 tags: ["subtopic"]
 ---

 The GOBI integration section of the Settings app defines your configuration for an integration with the provider GOBI Library Solutions.
 This integration supports the creation of FOLIO orders initiated from the GOBI order form.
+This integration applies only to firm orders for monographs.

 ## Permissions

 In order to interact with GOBI integration settings, a user needs to be assigned the following permission:

-*   **GOBI Integration: view and edit settings.**  This permission allows you to view and edit GOBI integration settings.
+*   **Settings (GOBI integration): Can view and edit settings.**  This permission allows you to view and edit GOBI integration settings.
+*   **Settings (GOBI integration): Can view only.** This permission allows you to view GOBI integration settings.

 ## Implementation considerations